mizosoft/methanol/docs/interruptible_reading.md

 # Interruptible Reading

 Reading from blocking sources like `InputStream` isn't always avoidable.
-Once they're needed, JDK's `BodyHandlers::ofInputStream` can be used to obtain an `HttpResponse<InputStream>`.
+Once they're needed, JDK's `BodyHandlers::ofInputStream` can be used.
 However, reading from such stream blocks your threads indefinitely, which causes troubles when you want to close the application or change contexts amid reading.
 Methanol has support for [interruptible channels][interruptible-channel-jdk].
 These are asynchronously closeable and respond to thread interrupts.
 Using them, you can voluntarily